 Most definitely!
 Although analytics translators don’t have to come from technical backgrounds, it certainly helps if they do, because this means that they truly understand analysts, what the work involves and what the biggest headaches are.

 In fact, there’s an argument for playing the longer game and nurturing all your analysts to be able to fulfil this role instead of hiring someone additional.
 However, it’s key to not underestimate the softer skills required for this type of role, which requires a training, professional development and a general shift in mentality.

 The types of analysts who are perhaps best-suited to analytics translation roles are those who are open to developing their softer skills – skills which will enable them to effectively communicate with the organisation and straddle both technical and commercial worlds.

 But not all analysts are like that.
 Some have an aversion to personal interaction and lean heavily to the technical side of the role.
 And that’s fine; it just means they might not be best-placed for fulfilling the requirements of the translation role.

 Whether you intend to nurture an analyst into the role of analytics translator or not, the development of soft skills benefits every type of analyst – even the most technically inclined.

 Understanding each stakeholder’s motivations.
 Being able to mould briefs better at the outset of projects.
 Knowing how to communicate clearly and negotiate deadlines.
 Mastering the art of storytelling within outputs.
 Making sure data is properly visualised for immediate understanding.

 All of this will raise your analysts’ individual profiles as well as elevate the perception of your entire analytics department across the business.

-At Sophic, we specialise in the type of soft skills training that will make this happen.
 Our ‘Working Consultatively’ workshop directly addresses the changes in mindset and communication practices that are needed to work collaboratively with stakeholders and enable the analyst to start positioning themselves as 'translators'.